 affects non-obese younger patients (< 30 years old);

 genetic component (20—50 % twin concordance) with HLA link

 |2 (NIDDM)||Insulin resistance with relative insulin deficiency initially, can progress to type I-like picture; genetic component (60—90 % twin concordance); correlation with obesity

 genetic component (60—90 % twin concordance);

 Symptoms of Diabetes Mellitus Type 1

 Glucose, being a solvent, when excreted by the kidneys, takes free water with itself.
 Therefore, these patients suffer from frequent urination (polyuria) and excessive thirst.
-In young children, this may lead to enuresis, and it must be understood as a warning sign for diabetes.
-Since glucose cannot enter into cells and be processed as an energy supplier, the body relies on the energy reserves of the fatty tissues, which leads to significant weight loss.
+In young children, this may lead to enuresis, which must be understood as a warning sign for diabetes.
+Since glucose cannot enter into the cells and be processed as an energy supplier, the body relies on the energy reserves of the fatty tissues, which leads to significant weight loss.